system76/docs/_articles/lemu7-bios.md

 ### Prerequisites

-1. If you have a BIOS/UEFI password set, clear it prior to updating.
-This can be done by editing your Supervisor/Boot passwords and pressing <kbd>Enter</kbd> when prompted for a new password.
+1. If you have a BIOS password set, clear this prior to updating.
+This can be done by holding down <kbd>F2</kbd> when you computer starts, and going to the <u>Security</u> tab.
+Press <kbd>Enter</kbd> on the Supervisor/Boot passwords, and press <kbd>Enter</kbd> when prompted for a new password.
+This password is not the same as the user account password in Ubuntu.
+This is the hardware level, BIOS password, that needs cleared.

 2. Remove all external USB drives and devices.

-3. Ensure your computer is set to boot with UEFI enabled in the Boot menu.
+3. Ensure your computer is set to boot with UEFI mode enabled in the Boot menu.
+If the computer has not been changed to Legacy boot mode in the BIOS, then UEFI boot is the default setting.
+UEFI boot mode does not show a System76 logo when the computer first starts, while BIOS mode does.

 ### Updating BIOS